This tax guide provides an overview of the indirect tax system and rules to be aware of for doing business in Saudi Arabia.

 Businesses making exclusively zero-rated supplies are excluded from registration.

-Two or more legal persons can elect to register as a Tax Group for VAT purposes if:
+Moreover, two or more legal persons can elect to register as a VAT Group for VAT purposes if:

-• each of the legal persons is resident and carries out an economic activity in the KSA
+• Each legal person is resident and carries out an economic activity in the KSA.

-The tax authority can force two or more legal persons to form a Tax Group.
+The tax authority can force two or more legal persons to form a VAT Group.

 Supply of Goods and Services between members of a VAT group are considered as out-of-scope of VAT.